-Bangalore: Skipper Vijay Zol and coach Bharat Arunare confident that defending champions India will retain their title in the forthcoming ICC Under-19 World Cup in the UAE commencing on February 14.
+Bangalore, Feb 7 (IANS) Skipper Vijay Zol and coach Bharat Arun are confident that defending champions India will retain their title in the forthcoming ICC Under-19 World Cup in the UAE commencing Feb 14.

 Revising the scene of their recent Asia Cup triumph, Zol said the team, most of whose members have been together for the past year, has bonded well especially after a two-week "boot camp" where the players were put through various team building exercises.

-Going up against Pakistan, champions in 2004 and 2006, in their opening Group A fixture on February 15, Zol, speaking at a pre-departure Media conference on Friday, said the pressure would be on his team, but the players have been prepared well to handle it.
+Going up against Pakistan, champions in 2004 and 2006, in their opening Group A fixture on Feb 15, Zol, speaking at a pre-departure Media conference here Friday, said the pressure would be on his team, but the players have been prepared well to handle it.

 "For us, it (match against Pakistan) will be just another game.
 Our focus would be on the process and our own team rather than the opponent," said Zol, the only member of the team that won the Cup in Australia two years ago.